Tags

 # Cycle

-You often have to alternate between different colors or similar tasks.
+Often you need to alternate between different colors or similar tasks.
 Liquid has built-in support for such operations, using the cycle tag.

 {% cycle 'one', 'two', 'three' %}